 - Bring with you a list of the questions that you have for the attorney, this will help you make the most out of your consultation.

-- Once, you arrive to the clinic, you will first meet with an intake worker that will make sure that the information taken by phone is correct, will review your proof that you are a veteran and will go over some instructions with you.
+- Once, you arrive at the clinic, you will first meet with an intake worker that will make sure that the information taken by phone is correct, will review your proof that you are a veteran and will go over some instructions with you.

 - After you meet with the intake worker, you wait until a volunteer attorney is ready for you.